Chart Color Schemes

 Riverview has shown very soft population growth performance across periods assessed by AreaSearch

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-By 2041, Riverview is expected to increase by 195 persons, reflecting a 6.2% total increase over the 17 years, based on latest annual ERP population numbers.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort.
+Looking ahead to future population dynamics, lower quartile growth is anticipated for national areas.
+Based on the latest annual ERP population numbers, Riverview's population is expected to increase by 195 persons to reach 2041, reflecting a total increase of 6.0% over the 17-year period.

 Frequently Asked Questions - Population